omeka-s-modules/StaticSiteExport/README.md

 ## Developer notes

-### Modifying the Omeka theme
+### Modifying the Hugo theme

-To make changes to the Omeka theme, extract the theme ZIP file and do whatever work you need in the resulting directory:
+To modify the Hugo theme, first clone it in the module's data/ directory:

 ```
-$ cd /path/to/omeka/modules/StaticSiteExport/data
+$ cd /path/to/omeka/modules/StaticSiteExport/data/
-$ unzip gohugo-theme-omeka-s.zip
+$ git clone git@github.com:omeka/gohugo-theme-omeka-s.git
 ```

+Make sure that you clone the repository in the module's data/ direcotry.
+Here, Git will ignore the theme directory so you don't accidentally commit it to the module repository.

-After modifying the theme, make sure you update the theme ZIP file before pushing
+After modifying the theme, make sure you update the theme's ZIP file before pushing
 changes:

 ```
-$ cd /path/to/omeka/modules/StaticSiteExport/data
+$ cd /path/to/omeka/modules/StaticSiteExport/data/
-$ rm -rf gohugo-theme-omeka-s.zip && zip -r gohugo-theme-omeka-s.zip gohugo-theme-omeka-s/
+$ zip --recurse-paths gohugo-theme-omeka-s.zip gohugo-theme-omeka-s/ --exclude '*.git*'
 ```

+Note that we're excluding the .git/ directory from the ZIP file.

 ### Adding JavaScript dependencies